 22 And whatever we ask we receive from Him, because we keep His commandments and do those things that are pleasing in His sight.

 Unforgiveness will also give the devil an inroad into your life to torment and afflict you with sickness.
-Harbouring resentment or bitterness in your heart against anyone who wrongs you is simply giving the devil a foothold or place in your life (Eph.
+Harboring resentment or bitterness in your heart against anyone who wrongs you simply gives the devil a foothold or place in your life (Eph.
 4:26-27).

-Many believers today are fighting unnecessary spiritual battles after giving the devil a foothold or inroad into their lives and families through unforgiveness or bitterness.
+Today, many believers are fighting unnecessary spiritual battles after giving the devil a foothold or inroad into their lives and families through unforgiveness or bitterness.

 Third, You Profit from forgiving others from your heart:

-You suffer no loss when you forgive; rather, you profit immensely from forgiving others.
+You suffer no loss when you forgive; instead, you profit immensely from forgiving others.
 Forgiveness is like an ointment; it soothes, comforts, and heals the wounds in your heart.

 Lastly, Forgiving those who wrong you is a demonstration of God’s love:

 Forgiving your enemies is Christ-like.
-It is a proof that you are truly a child of God and a true disciple of Christ.
+It is proof that you are indeed a child of God and a true disciple of Christ.
 It is an indication that you are spiritually mature (Luke 23:34, John 13:35).

 1 John 2:11 – NKJV

-Beloved, if you are truly born again through faith in Christ Jesus, you have become a partaker of God’s nature.
+If you are genuinely born again through faith in Christ Jesus, Beloved, you have become a partaker of God’s nature.
 God’s kind of love has been poured out into your heart by the Holy Spirit at regeneration (Rom.
 5:5).

 Therefore, you can express or demonstrate God’s love to others by forgiving them freely and wholeheartedly as God has forgiven you.

-Don’t wait for your feelings to get better or change before you exercise your will to forgive as God has commanded you.
+Don’t wait for your feelings to get better or change before exercising your will to forgive as God commanded you.

 Forgiving the person who has wronged or hurt you is releasing a prisoner only to find out that the prisoner is yourself!

 Prayer: My Dear Heavenly Father, thank You for pouring out Your love into my heart at the New Birth.
-Dear Holy Spirit, teach and help me to let this love flow freely to forgive others when they betray, wrong or hurt me, in Jesus’ name.
+Dear Holy Spirit, teach and help me let this love flow freely to forgive others when they betray, wrong, or hurt me, in Jesus’ name.
 Amen.